rickithadi/bigduckmusic.com/src/pages/features/2020-09-19-weekly-picks-19th-september-2020.md

   - George Chua
   - Ujikaji Records
 ---
-**Our top picks this week - an emotional hip-hop ballad from Hidemen rapper Wira Munir, a beautiful collaboration between Fauxe and Shye, and blistering beatscapes from George Chua!**
+**Our top picks this week - featuring an emotional hip-hop ballad from Hidemen rapper Wira Munir, a beautiful collaboration between Fauxe and Shye, and blistering beatscapes from George Chua!**

 # Wira Munir